 It’s important to keep in mind that whatever criticism (constructive or otherwise) comes your way, it doesn’t have to crush you.

 To do things that aren’t directly related to you making money in your business.

 Outsource these (or drop them from your To Do list entirely).
 Because seriously, cash flow is really important.

 I hope you find this list useful!

 PS.
 If you like this post, you might really like my e-course, Packaging You.
 If you’re serious about creating irresistible offers and working with high-end clients, then Packaging You is your next best step.
-Doors aren’t currently open so sign up for my FREE script pack via the image link below and you’ll be all set to be the first to know when doors open!
+Packaging You is now included in my signature program: The Betty Booked Out Formula.
+You can find out more about it here!